12 Best Issue Tracking Software in 2026

-In this post, we cover the top 12 issue tracking tools, comparing features, pros, cons, and pricing.
+In this post, we cover the top 12 issue tracking tools on the market and compare them based on features, pros and cons, and pricing.

 Issue tracking software helps project managers identify and fix user issues on apps, software, or websites.